sam9807/STATA-L1-Workshop/README.md

 The 1.5 hour workshop is intended to introduce Stata and statistical analysis to users with little or no experience for the software.

 ### Prerequisite
-1. Local installation or access to Stata through Remote Desktop environment.
+1. Local installation and access to Stata.
 1. Though not required, some basic spreadsheet and statistical knowledge desired.

 ### Agenda